-Additionally, you may configure the following AAAA records in order to support IPv6:
+Also, you may configure the following AAAA records to support IPv6:

 Name/Host/Alias Time to Live (TTL*) Record Type Value/Answer/Destination Blank or @ 3600 AAAA 2001:4860:4802:32::15 Blank or @ 3600 AAAA 2001:4860:4802:34::15 Blank or @ 3600 AAAA 2001:4860:4802:36::15 Blank or @ 3600 AAAA 2001:4860:4802:38::15

-A record changes can take up to 72 hours to go into effect, but typically they happen much sooner.
+- Save your changes.
+A record change can take up to 72 hours to go into effect, but typically happens much sooner.

 Need help or want to verify your change?
 To begin, see Troubleshoot A records.
-If you still need help after that, or if you can't access your domain's DNS records, contact your domain host directly for assistance.
+If you still need help after that, or if you can't configure your domain's DNS records, contact your domain host directly for assistance.